devonzuegel/devonzuegel.com/src/documents/pages/projects.html.md

 ## Paper Trail ##
 <div class='project-time'><div class='time'>March 2014 - present</div><br/></div>

 Some of the greatest impact individuals can have on politics is driven by daily purchasing decisions.
 Any time an individual patronizes a corporation, (s)he is fueling the company's lobbying and donorship capabilities and is indirectly supporting their political causes.
-Unfortunately, the impact of corporate political contributions is largely opaque to the general public, and the research about corporations’ political activity is a tedious, complex task.
+Unfortunately, the impact of corporate political contributions is largely opaque to the general public, and the research about corporations' political activity is a tedious, complex task.

 In early 2014, I set out to solve this problem with a project called Paper Trail.
 The web app provides users access to political profiles of companies and manufacturers.
 Visualizations and statistics about companies political contributions and lobbying behavior help consumers make informed choices about where their money is going.
 In turn, consumers' more thoughtful choices empower those corporations that represent their values.